yuqiii-wang/KnowledgeNotes/dev_ops/container/Docker/docker.md

 Docker images are "compiled" from Dockerfile; depending on the levels of inclusion, an image can be with or without dependencies such as SDKs.

+## Docker Sock

+Docker.sock is a Unix socket that enables the Docker server-side daemon, dockerd, to communicate with its command-line interface via a REST API.

+The socket appears as the /var/run/docker.sock file.
+Because it is a file, admins can share and run docker.

 ## Registry
 A Docker registry is a repository for Docker images.
 Two main public registries are Docker Hub (the default registry where Docker looks for images) and Docker Cloud.